 Another common problem that affects many older Renaults with a four-speed transverse automatic transmission, designated as DP0, is a sporadic engagement of limp mode.

 In most cases, the car runs and shifts fine for several miles after startup but switches into limp mode as it warms up.
-In this mode, the transmission will stay stuck in 3rd gear, and there will be a ‘Gearbox faulty’ dashboard warning.
+The transmission will stay in 3rd gear in this mode, with a ‘Gearbox faulty’ dashboard warning.

-- Low transmission fluid level, which triggers a limp mode as a preventive measure to prevent the damage caused by overheating and lack of lubrication.
+- Low transmission fluid level triggers a limp mode as a preventive measure to prevent damage caused by overheating and lack of lubrication.

 - Faulty pressure modulation valve, causing increased differences in transmission fluid pressure during gear changes.
 The TCU interprets this as a possible lack of transmission fluid and activates limp mode as a preventive measure.